Dko1905/emerald/README.md

 and general project structure.
 The old project lacked any real consistency.
 This "rewrite" uses recursive makefiles that are fully POSIX compliant, and also support the `-j` option perfectly.
-The second reason is the that a lot of the code just isn't properly written, some header files miss guards, and sometimes the header definition is just not implemented.
+The second reason is the that a lot of the code just wasn't properly written, some header files miss guards, and sometimes the header definition is just not implemented.

 ## Abb1x